-After the partial support of Flash from Chrome, the company decided to stop indexing pages with Flash content on the web with Google Search, making them much harder to find.
+After Chrome partially supported Flash, the company decided to stop indexing Flash content pages on the web with Google Search, making it much harder to find.

-Adobe's timeline for the end of Flash support is just one year.
-So Google decided to reduce the display of content with Flash in Chrome from December 2020.
+Adobe's timetable for ending Flash support is just one year.
+So Google has decided to reduce the viewing of Flash content in Chrome since December of 2020.

 In an update to webmasters blog, Google says it will stop supporting Flash "later this year".
 Google Search will "ignore" Flash content on web pages.
 It will also stop indexing standalone SWF (Shockwave Flash) files.